The Maryland Holocaust Educators Network

 Twenty teachers from all disciplines, middle school-university level, will be accepted through a competitive application process.
 Teachers may apply as individuals or as team members and may represent public, private, and charter schools throughout the mid-Atlantic region.

-The seminar begins on the evening of Sunday, June 25, 2017 with an opening reception.
-The seminar will end on Friday evening, June 30.
+The seminar begins on Sunday evening with an opening reception.
+The seminar will end on Friday evening, following a closing meal and celebration.

 Both MSDE CPD credit and Salisbury University graduate credit will be available to interested educators.
 Selected educators will be informed of their options at the time of acceptance.
 Regular tuition and fees apply for those applying for university credit.